 Other than research that’s done to warn against disrupted development, how can animal studies like the current study help humans when their models don’t replicate common human conditions?
 This failure to use more relevant models has follow-on effects such as human intergenerational and transgenerational epigenetic inheritance being denigrated due to insufficient evidence.

 Of course there’s insufficient human evidence!
-Researchers developed and sponsors funded animal study designs that ensured there wouldn’t be wide applicability to humans.
-Few derivative human studies were developed and funded as a result.
+Researchers developed and sponsors funded animal study designs that ensured there wouldn’t be wide applicability to humans!!
+Few derivative human studies have been developed and funded as a result.

 https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1422-4 “Investigation into the role of the germline epigenome in the transmission of glucocorticoid-programmed effects across generations”